release-argus/Argus/README.md

         ERROR, WARN, INFO, VERBOSE or DEBUG (default "INFO") -log.timestamps
         Enable timestamps in CLI output.
-  -test.gotify string
+  -test.notify string
-        Put the name of the Gotify service to send a test message.
+        Put the name of the Notify service to send a test message.
   -test.service string
         Put the name of the Service to test the version query.
-  -test.slack string
-        Put the name of the Slack service to send a test message.
   -web.cert-file string
         HTTPS certificate file path.
   -web.listen-host string